ageorge95/spare-blockchain/README.md

 # spare-blockchain

-# How to install the blockchain on Windows
+# How to install the blockchain on Windows (tested on Windows11Pro)

 ## Prerequisites:
 - git for windows: https://gitforwindows.org/